fetchrobotics/docs/source/sensors.rst

 +++

 The mainboard of Fetch and Freight have a 6-axis interial measurement unit (IMU).
-This publishes to the **imu** topic.
-The gyroscope within the IMU is capable of measuring +/-2000 degrees per second, while the accelerometers are capable of measuriing +/-2g
+The gyroscope within the IMU is capable of measuring +/-2000 degrees per second, while the accelerometers are capable of measuriing +/-2g.
+See :ref:`imu_api` for details on the ROS API.

 Speakers
 ++++++++

 The mainboard of Fetch and Freight contains a USB audio device.

+..
+TODO:: Add audio server usage.

 Head Camera
 +++++++++++